An Old Flame (Upstairs, Downstairs): Plot

 It is May 1923, and by chance James meets Diana Newbury at a club in London.
-However, minutes after they meet the Police raid the club, and James and Diana escape through a side room.
+Minutes later the police raid the club, but James and Diana escape through a side room.
 Outside, they kiss passionately.
-Diana then asks James to stay with her in a cottage in Sandwich that she had been given to use for a week by Major and Mrs Cochrane-Danby.
+Diana then gets James to ask her to stay with him at a cottage in Sandwich that he is using while golfing.
 James agrees, and Edward accompanies him as his valet.
-Diana Newbury brings her lady's maid Miss Violet Marshall, who flirts with a non-responsive Edward.
+Diana Newbury brings her lady's maid Violet Marshall, who flirts with a unresponsive Edward.

-Diana soon confesses that she still loves James, and has done ever since she was 13 years old.
-They discuss the idea of her leaving Bunny, James's best friend, and going to live abroad.
-Diana suggests going to France immediately, and she has already left a note at Bunny's club saying she has left him.
+Diana soon confesses she still loves James, and has since she was 13.
+They sleep together, and afterwards discuss the idea of her leaving her husband Bunny, James's best friend, and going with James to live abroad.
+Diana suggests going to France immediately; without telling James, she has already left a note at Bunny's club saying she has left him.
 However, Bunny returns earlier than expected and finds it.
-Bunny then goes to see Richard, who has returned from Scotland due to Bonar Law's resignation as Prime Minister.
-Richard then telephones James, and he and Diana are forced to return to London.
+Bunny visits Richard, who has returned from Scotland due to Bonar Law's resignation as Prime Minister.
+Richard telephones James to tell him that Bunny knows, and James returns to London with Diana against her wishes.

-Bunny and James then meet, and Bunny says he will not divorce Diana, but he is happy to let Diana divorce him.
-However, James and Diana later agree they could not live together as they have both moved on.
-Diana then goes back to Bunny.
-Meanwhile, Violet delivers a note from Diana via Edward to James.
-It reads "Thank you for being such a saint.
+Bunny and James meet, and Bunny says he will not divorce Diana, but is happy to enable Diana to divorce him.
+However, James and Diana later agree they could not live together as they are not really suited to each other any more.
+Diana returns to Bunny and they leave on an extended cruise.
+Violet delivers a note from Diana via Edward to James: "Thank you for being such a saint.
 Bless you my darling.
 Goodbye.
 D".
-Once James had read this he screws it up.
+After James reads this, he tears it up.